 Anyway...
 The next option was unlocking "Palace of The Dead" accessible via South Shroud, Quarrymill which lets you use a kind of alt avatar to fight through dungeons 10 levels at a time with supplied "Aethereal" gear, not your own.
 Each level also gives your party members some handicaps such as debuffs and the goal is to defeat a certain number of mobs before finding the exit.

-Random parties are hard to find until you reach the last floor 50 unfortunately so you'll need some patience unless you have a static party you can go with.
-It's actually not that great apart from getting the first 15 levels of a job.
+Random parties are hard to find until you reach the last floor 50 unfortunately so you'll need some patience.
+It's really fast for the first 15 levels of a job.
 After that it's about 1 level per 15 minute run for levelling up between 20 - 30.
+It's good for levelling any job up to 50 if you repeat levels 51 - 70 then you can just rely on roulettes.
 The upside is not having to need new gear.
 Once you've upgraded your Athereal gear you can use them for any job and you can even downgrade them to exchange for glowing red level 60 Kinna weapons too!

 I recommend you finish floor 50 so you can unlock the next "Deep Dungeon" to make farming tomestones easier.

 Be sure you or your party members open enough blue/silver chests to upgrade your athereal gear.
 Otherwise you might find yourself unable to progress to the next section of floors due to lack of stats then you'll have to restart from level 1.